streamr-dev/streamr-specs/validation.md

 ```
 let S be the stream for which the key response/reset is

-check that the message was received on an inbox stream
+check that the message was received on an key exchange stream
 check that the signature is correct
 check that the publisher has stream_publish permission to S
 ```